Elementary K-6 Comprehensive Guidance and Counseling Program

 The West Des Moines Community School’s elementary counseling program facilitates the development of capable people.

-The WDMCS Elementary Counselors follow the ASCA (American School Counselors Association) Model.
-Our delivery system provides services to students, parents, school staff, and the community in the following areas:
+The WDMCS Elementary Counselors follow the American School Counselors Association (ASCA) Model.
+Our delivery system provides services to students, families, school staff, and the community in the following areas:

 Direct Student Services are in-person interactions between school counselors and students and include the following:

 - School counseling core curriculum: This curriculum consists of structured lessons designed to help students attain the desired competencies and to provide all students with the knowledge, attitudes, and skills appropriate for their developmental level.
 The school counseling core curriculum is delivered throughout the school’s overall curriculum and is systematically presented by school counselors in collaboration with other professional educators in K-12 classrooms and group activities.